How would you know freedom if you’ve never experienced it?

-In order to engage Cubans in freely thinking about how to improve their current situation, the Contest program presents opportunities for analyzing and provide feedback to FHRC on their perspectives regarding critical societal and political issues.
+In order to engage Cubans in freely thinking about how to improve their current situation, the Contests program presents opportunities for Cubans to consider and provide feedback to FHRC on their perspectives regarding critical societal and political issues.

 At least four times a year, polling questionnaires–embedded as literary contests–are made available for any citizen to respond to.
 Winners receive a first prize of $300, almost a year’s salary for the average Cuban!

 Here’s a look at how our questionnaires work:

 Questions are designed to encourage the Cuban population to engage in self-reflection exercises on their current living conditions and the potential future prospects of their country.

 These questions present ideas not normally discussed in the Cuban education system!